Sluke950/pylogfig/README.md

-# pytomfig
+# pylogfig

 ## Overview

-**pytomfig** is a Python package designed to make the loading of configuration TOML files easier.
+**pylogfig** is a Python package designed to make the loading of configuration TOML files easier.
 It provides global configuration value access and allows variables to be stored within the class to be shared across all files in a python application.

 ## Features